dart-archive/dart-samples/recipes/src/core/strings.md

     music.runes.length // 5

-Use `length` if you want to number of code units; use `runes.length` if you want the number of distinct characters.
+Use `length` if you want to number of code units; use `runes.length` if you want the number of runes.

 ## Subscripting a string